 With this itinerary, you'll stop at our local breweries while enjoying some of Gettysburg’s other recreational activities along the way!
 If you’re an early riser, start your day with a round of golf at one of Gettysburg’s golf courses.
 Enjoy a beer on the course before your Adams County Pour Tour journey begins or wait until you’re first stop for that cold brew.
 Head to Thirsty Farmer Brew Works to collect your first stamp after you try one of their refreshing hand-crafted brews.
-If you worked up an appetite, you can also enjoy a farm-to-table meal from their menu.
-Earn an extra stamp at this stop by also sampling one of their tasty hard ciders.
+If you worked up an appetite, you can enjoy a farm-to-table meal from their menu.

-Center Square Brewing is found just a short drive east of Gettysburg in Abbottstown, Pennsylvania.
+Next stop: Appalachian Brewing Company – Gateway.
+Grab a burger and a beer for the perfect lunch combo.
+They now produce spirits too!
+And last, but certainly not least, we recommend a visit to Center Square Brewing just a short drive east of Gettysburg in Abbottstown, Pennsylvania.
 Center Square’s one-of-a-kind beverages feature fresh local ingredients turned into flavorful brews.
 If you’re ready for dinner, their menu includes traditional classics like chicken and waffles, as well as modern trends like flatbread pizzas.
 Hang out at Center Square Brewing and call it a night, or make your way over to one of our nearby speedways.

 Now that you’ve sampled Adams County’s robust brews, venture out and try some more of our craft beverages on your next visit!